miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 ## Multi-Agent Systems

 Some complex use cases might be too much for a single agent to solve.
-In multi-agent systems a set of agents interact with each other and with the environment to achieve the objectives, trough a collaborative, competitive or hybrid effort.
+In multi-agent systems a set of agents interact with each other and with the environment to achieve the objectives, through a collaborative, competitive, or hybrid effort.

-These systems can be as simple as two agents performing the same tasks as a single agent divided between them, which simplifies the prompt and state managements as well as allowing for a more intuitive system design with specified roles and tasks, or as complex as a multitudinary swarm of agents with complex and differentiated behaviors which can show emergence of new properties.
+These systems can be as simple as two agents performing the same tasks as a single agent divided between them, which simplifies the prompt and state management as well as allowing for a more intuitive system design with specified roles and tasks, or as complex as a multitudinous swarm of agents with complex and differentiated behaviors which can show emergence of new properties.

 <p align="center">
   <img src="../../media/2024-11-17-llm-agents/multi_agents_critic.webp" width="80%" />